Using Brand Testing Methods to Shape Brand Success

 Online surveys

 Online surveys are typically used to recruit a large volume of participants who are asked a specific set of questions or shown specific visuals.
 Tools such as Survey Monkey or Pollfish can be used to send the surveys.
 Online surveys can be a powerful tool to recruit a large sample of people, and obtain a rich set of data that can be analysed.
-Typically, a reward or raffle entry will be offered for participants however it is important to offer a reward distinctly separate from your business, as you want to avoid biassing any results towards people that are positive toward your brand.
+Typically, a reward or raffle entry will be offered for survey participants however it is important to offer a reward distinctly separate from your business, as you want to avoid biassing any results towards people that are positive toward your brand.

 Message Testing